2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.md

 In this example, the `Edit.ContextAttributes` will add some attributes with JSON, which will help the toolbars _inside_ that loop to correctly edit those items, and not the main item around it.

 ## What's In the Edit Object
 The `Edit`-object is always available in all Razor-templates.
-Read the API: @ToSic.Sxc.Web.IInPageEditingSystem.
+Read the API: [](xref:ToSic.Sxc.Web.IInPageEditingSystem).

 A short summary of what's inside